benformosa/fm/doc/fm-user-guide.md

 If a car is kept overnight at an employee's residence, it is garaged there.

 #### Personal travel
 If a trip is not for business purposes, it is a personal trip.
 If your businesses charges employees for personal travel in company vehicles, you can use this to produce a list of charges.
+Currently, updating the cost per unit of travel is not supported via the app.
+However, you can set the cost by [editing a configuration file](#configuring-personal-trip-cost).

 ## Other notes
 ### Units of measurement